-Support of multiple calendars could be simplified by converting a day from a given source calendar to a specific sequential day number which began at some point in time.
+- For compatibility, support of multiple calendars using the (#D) escape sequence is still part of the GEDCOM 5.5 Lineage-Linked Form.
+Multiple calendar support is not satisfactory and should be addressed in future GEDCOM releases.
+As a possible future direction, simplification could be obtained by converting from a day in a given source calendar to a specific sequential day number based on some beginning point in time.
 The receiving system would then convert from that day number to the calendar day of their choice.
 The Julian day system is based on a sequential day beginning from the first day of 4713 years B.C.
-The Julian day system with an extention that allows imprecise dates could work for GEDCOM purposes.
-Later versions of GEDCOM will consider this approach.
+The Julian day system with an extension that allows imprecise dates.
+Later versions of GEDCOM may consider this approach.
+This approach would also introduce the idea of the evidence date being shared in the DATE tag and the universal day number would be passed under a separate tag. - All controlled line_value choices should be considered as case insensitive.